QualiSystems/shell-firewall-standard/README.md

-# shell-firewall-standard
+# quali-standards
-CloudShell Shell standard definition for Firewall type devices/virtual appliances
+Repository for standards for use by CloudShell Shells.